martin12333/Readable-Lisp-S-expressions/Install-howto.md

 If you're completely impatient, and if you just want to *use* the "readable" library from Common Lisp code (regardless of underlying platform), QuickLisp is the easy solution.
 This approach will not install tools (such as "sweeten" or "unsweeten"), but for a lot of Common Lisp users that may be okay.

 First, install *[QuickLisp](http://www.quicklisp.org/)*.
-A QuickLisp install should simply involve starting your implementation of Common Lisp, downloading the [QuickLisp](http://www.quicklisp.org/) file, starting your implementation of Common Lisp (such as *clisp* or *sbcl*), then running:
+A QuickLisp install should simply involve starting your implementation of Common Lisp, downloading the [QuickLisp](http://www.quicklisp.org/) file, starting your implementation of Common Lisp (such as *sbcl* or *clisp*), then running:

     (load "quicklisp.lisp")
     (quicklisp-quickstart:install)  ; Install QuickLisp (also installs ASDF)